 When starting from the seed consisting of the 7 publications in Figure 3, the subgraph terminates at 805 publications (Fig. 4, middle column), at the thresholds $DC{in}=0.55$ , BC=0.95, $DC{out}=11$ .
-This means that at each stage of growth, publications were added to the subgraph if at least 55% of their references (source items) were publications included in the subgraph, if they shared at least 95% of their references (source items) with references (source items) of the subgraph's publications, or were cited at least 11 times by the subgraph.
+This means that at each stage of growth, publications were added to the subgraph if at least 55% of their references (source items) were publications included in the subgraph, if they shared at least 95% of their references (source items) with references (source items) of the subgraph's publications, or if they were cited at least 11 times by the subgraph.
 Lowering any of these thresholds slightly (e.g. $DC{in}$ to 0.50) leads to an exponential growth of the subgraph without termination.
 Smaller subgraphs can be obtained by increasing the thresholds.
 When the seed size is further increased to 15-20 publications and the same thresholds are used, almost the same subgraph emerges.

 In the surrounding of this subgraph, we find false negatives - publications that address the hindex but are not included (FNs, Fig. 4) - and true negatives (TNs).
 An example of an FN is the study by Montazerian et al. (2019) "A new parameter for (normalized) evaluation of Hindex: countries as a case study".
-It has only 54% of its references in the subgraph and thus did not pass the threshold of 55%.
+It has only 54% of its references in the subgraph and thus did not pass the DCin threshold of 55% (nor DCout or BC, as it is cited by the subgraph only 2 times and shares only 80% of its reference, respectively).
 The FNs demonstrate that any threshold is bound to create "near misses", i.e. that a definitive delineation of a topic is not possible.
 Most of the publications that were not included in the subgraph were TNs, e.g. the paper by Kosmulski (2018) "Are you in top 1%(1%)?", which has 45% of its references in the subgraph but is not a clear h-index publication.
-Another TN is the study by Abramo et al. (2013) "The importance of accounting for the number of co-authors and their order when assessing research performance at the individual level in the life sciences" which has only 6 of 21 references in the subgraph and deals with the h-index only marginally.
+Another TN is the study by Abramo et al. (2013) "The importance of accounting for the number of co-authors and their order when assessing research performance at the individual level in the life sciences" which has only 6 of 21 references in the subgraph (and is not cited by the subgraph while sharing 81% of its references) and deals with the h-index only marginally.

-We used the subgraph we obtained with the thresholds given above as seed for a second run of MALBA, with thresholds $DC{in}=0.80$ , BC=0.90, $DC{out}=11$ , leading to a termination at 1,320 publications.
+We used the subgraph we obtained with the thresholds given above as seed for a second run of MALBA with thresholds $DC{in}=0.80$ , BC=0.90, $DC{out}=11$ .
+This led to a termination at 1,320 publications.
 After this increase by more than 500 publications, some FNs which were found after the first run are still FNs, for example Bertoli-Barsotti and Lando (2015) "On a formula for the h-index".
 The large increase in publications after the second run led to the inclusion of some previous FNs (the study by Montazerian et al., for example), but, however, also leads to the addition of false positives.
-For example, the abovementioned study by Abramo et al. (2013) is now included in the subgraph of 1320 publications.
+For example, the abovementioned study by Abramo et al. (2013) is now included in the subgraph of 1,320 publications.